ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: horz_record_length

         Returns the actual number of points the digitizer acquires for each channel.
-The value is equal to or greater than the minimum number of points you specify with  :py:data:`niscope.Session.horz_min_num_pts`.
+The value is equal to or greater than the minimum number of points you specify with  :py:attr:`niscope.Session.horz_min_num_pts`.
         Allocate a ViReal64 array of this size or greater to pass as the WaveformArray parameter of  the Read and Fetch methods.
 This property is only valid after a call to the one of the  Configure Horizontal methods.

         The following table lists the characteristics of this property.